jeffmahoney/security-sensor-deployment/README.md

 	- Port 8001
 	- This is the internal gRPC endpoint and does not need to be exposed to the network unless the server is operating in a large environment where multiple frontend servers are required.

 The hostname and ports defined in the `sensor-frontend` block must match the ones used in the `server.conf` file.
+By default, the only port exposed to the network is port 8000 since clients must connect to it directly to use its internal CA.

+### Sensor GUI (Developer mode)

+Source: Local source repository

+The `sensor-devel` container holds the GUI interface that starts directly from the source repository.
+It is not optimized and required disabling cookie security to operate properly.
+It is meant for developer use only and is only started if the additional `docker-compose-devel.yml` file is specified on the `docker-compose` command line.

+It exposes its interface on port 3000 and requires additional configuration in `gui/velociraptor/src/setupProxy.js` found in the source directory to point to the hostname running the frontend.
+Developers must log into the "real" GUI prior to using the developer interface.

 ### Sensor Client